 - Add nutmeg!
 It is used in a lot of Greek cooking and goes very well with spinach!

-Reheating your mini spinach feta pies are easy!
+Reheating your spanakopita triangles are easy!
 You do NOT want to microwave them.
 Instead, place them on a sheet pan in the oven at 350 degrees F for about 5-10 minutes or until they are warmed through.

-- Frozen spinach can be used instead of fresh spinach if you want
+- Frozen spinach can be used instead of fresh spinach if you wish.
+Just make sure to squeeze out as much of the water as possible so the filling is not watery.

 Other Greek appetizers you may like: